Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/finger-of-death.md

 aliases: ["Finger of Death"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-241. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+241. Available in the SRD and the Basic Rules."
 ---
 # Finger of Death
 *7th-level, Necromancy*